 - Reviewed on: 21 May 2018

-We assumed at this price that the Acer KG221Q would be much good, but when all things are considered it’s a decent display.
-The colour representation was much better than we might have hoped, and the screen is sharp enough to use for desktop work when the gaming is over.
+We assumed at this price that the Acer KG221Q wouldn't be much good, but it’s a decent 22-inch monitor.
+Colours are much better than we expected, and the screen is sharp enough to use for work when the gaming is over.

 The only aspect that undermines it is the number of 24-inch screens that cost just a little more, including some from Acer.